jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Use `squeue` to see your work in Slurm and `scancel` to remove it.

-**Tips**: Once you have this set-up you can use it also for the future inventories.
-Always check that you have the right active inventory in CRFReporter.
-Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

 **NB1:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.